• Planning Tools

 A combination of plated and buffet serving styles is for couples who want the best of both worlds.
 Have the main course served directly to each guest, but skip waitstaff with self-serve desserts.
 This way, you get the elegant feel of a full-service dinner and the convenience of a buffet.

-Collaborate with your caterer to design a menu that holds personal significance.
+Collaborate with your caterer to design a menu that feels personally significant.
 Think about the best meals you and your soon-to-be spouse cook together.
-Or consider what foods evoke happy memories, like where you went to dinner before the proposal or your go-to take-out option.
+Or consider what foods evoke happy memories — like where you went to dinner before the proposal or your go-to take-out option.
 With these reflections in mind, compile a list of dishes that taste delicious and have sentimental value.
 Communicate everything with your caterer and let them work their magic.

 Note: Consider the preferences of your guests.
 You and your partner aren’t the only ones enjoying a meal at the reception!
 While you two may enjoy adventurous dishes, ensure some options also cater to less adventurous palates.

 You’ve spent the time conjuring up meaningful dish ideas, so don’t forget to share those stories with your guests!
-Work with your stationer to add personalized notes on the menu cards.
+To do this, work with your stationer to add personalized notes on the menu cards.
 For example, you could mention that ravioli was the first dinner cooked together or that lobster bisque reminds you of memorable summer trips to Maine.
 Sharing these special moments from your relationship will help your guests feel more connected to the wedding.

 One of the most beautiful facets of marriage is its ability to unite people from different places and upbringings.
-Embrace the diversity of your backgrounds by incorporating culinary elements from other cultures into your menu.
+Embrace the diversity of your backgrounds by incorporating culinary elements from each other’s cultures.
 Whether you’re dishing out Italian Jordan almonds, Puerto Rican alcapurrias or Jewish Challah, serving foods representing both your heritages can beautifully symbolize your union.

 To ensure all your guests feel safe and welcome, communicate any dietary restrictions or allergies to your caterer.
-Consider including a card in your invitation suite where guests can indicate their entree choices and note any specific dietary needs.
-For guests with severe allergies, you can offer them direct communication with the caterer so they may address concerns and safety.
+Consider including a section on your RSVP form where guests can indicate their entree choices and note any specific dietary needs.
+For guests with severe allergies, you can offer them direct communication with the caterer so they can address concerns and safety.
 Most caterers are more than willing to accommodate dietary restrictions and provide safe and delicious meals for all.
-This attention to detail will make a significant difference to guests with specific requirements, allowing them to fully enjoy the feast.
+Trust us, this attention to detail will make a huge difference to guests with specific requirements, allowing them to fully enjoy the feast.

 Most couples get so overwhelmed by the excitement of their reception that they barely have time to eat.
-Remember to pause and enjoy the food you dedicated so much effort into selecting.
+Remember to pause and enjoy the food you dedicated so much time and effort into selecting.
 Also, remember that food is fuel.
 How will you tear up the dance floor on an empty stomach?
-After a highly eventful day, take care of yourself; make the most of your delicious dinner and avoid premature burnout.
+After quite the eventful day, take care of yourself; make the most of your delicious dinner and eat up!

-Planning a menu for a large group of people can be a daunting task.
-After all, when was the last time you had to design a luxury meal for over 100 people?
-The best piece of advice is to trust your caterers.
-Feeding crowds is their expertise, so once you communicate your vision, it’s OK to let your caterer take the reins.
-Relinquishing control can feel scary, but when the result is a room full of cherished guests enjoying a fantastic meal, it will be well worth it.
+Planning a menu for a large group of people can feel daunting.
+After all, when was the last time you designed a luxury meal for over 100 guests?
+But here’s the secret: trust your caterers.
+Feeding crowds is what they do best, so once you communicate your vision, it’s OK to let your caterer take the reins and work their magic.
+Yes, relinquishing control can feel scary, but just imagine a room full of your favorite people savoring every bite of a fantastic meal.
+That’s the payoff, and it’s absolutely worth it.

 Meet The Author